Leicester Guildhall: History

 Records also show that entertainment expenses were paid for such items as wine, beer for Oliver Cromwell.
-Although this does not prove Oliver Cromwell stayed at the Guildhall, it is highly probable that he visited several times.
+Although this does not prove he stayed at the Guildhall, it is highly probable that he visited several times.
 The coat of arms of King Charles I can be seen today inside the Mayor's Parlour.

 The Guildhall library in England, which includes the New Testament in Greek from the 15th century, was established in 1632, when the town library was moved into the east wing of the building.
 Leicester's first police force had its station in the Guildhall from 1836.

 The Corporation moved to the new Leicester Town Hall in 1876.
 Apart from the police station, it was later used as a school.
-However, the building was becoming increasingly dilapidated, and by the 1920s there were plans to demolish the building.
+However, the building was becoming increasingly dilapidated, and by the 1920s there were plans to demolish it.
 After the intervention of the Leicestershire Archaeological and Historical Society, the council began restoration work on the building, finishing it in 1926, when the Guildhall was opened as a museum.